RichardKnop/go-oauth2-server/README.md

 ## Database

-Create a Postgres user and database:
+In order to run this service, create a Postgres user and database:

 ```
 createuser --createdb go_microservice_example
 createdb -U go_microservice_example go_microservice_example
 ```

+Set environment variables to match your database connection details.

 ## Testing

-A test database is created before running the tests and destroyed after the tests have run.
-Therefor, You need to have Postgres installed in order for tests to run (i.e. `createdb` and `createuser` commands must be available).

 To run tests: